 - Selling products or services and soliciting donations are not permitted on library property.

-- Taking surveys, asking people to sign petitions and distributing leaflets, is not permitted on library property except in areas outside of library buildings.
+- Taking surveys, asking people to sign petitions, and distributing leaflets are not permitted on library property except in areas outside of library buildings.

 - Parents are responsible for the behavior of their children while they are on library property.
 Children under the age of 10 must be attended by a parent or other responsible caregiver age 14 or older in the same service area at all times while on library property.

 - The violation of federal or state laws or local ordinances will not be permitted on library property.
 Theft, vandalism, and mutilation of library property are criminal offenses which will be prosecuted.
 The library reserves the right to inspect all bags, purses, briefcases, backpacks, and other such items when staff members have reason to believe that this rule has been violated.
 The library is not responsible for personal belongings which are left unattended.